Table of contents

 Security and Compliance

-2. Regular compliance checks and certifications: Regular, independent audits ensure that Google Cloud SQL always meets HIPAA regulations for protecting patient information.
+2. Regular compliance checks and certifications: Regular, independent audits help Google Cloud SQL meet HIPAA regulations for protecting patient information.
+Google Cloud SQL maintains up-to-date certifications, further supporting its commitment to data security.

 6. Healthie